Ampalamkunnu: Religion

 The majority of the population belongs to the Hindu religion(60%).
 The town also has a sizable Muslim(30%) population and the Christian population is around 10%.
-Among Hindus, Ezhava caste forms the dominant community with 70% of Hindus.
-The rest are Nairs(17%), Viswakarmas(5%), Harijan(5%).
+Among Hindus, Ezhava caste forms the dominant community with 60% of Hindus.
+The rest are Nairs(17%), Viswakarmas(5%), Dalit(15%).
 Others form 3%.

 Festivals

 The famous festival here is Onam.
 It's celebrated by all people regardless of their caste and religion.
 The main festivals among Hindus are Deepavali, vishu and the Karthika festival.
 Muslims celebrate Valiya Perunnal, Cheriya Perunnal and Nabi Jayanthi.
 Christmas is celebrated not only by Christians but also by some sections of Hindus too.